 The absurdity of this situation is indescribable.
 Tim Cook could die tomorrow (just like Steve Jobs did), a successor would instantly take his place, and Apple would not miss a beat.
 In a company with 100,000+ employees, the contribution of any single human being is minimal.

 Why has this process, wherein the executive class is extracting trillions of dollars from consumers at every turn, become so out-of-control?
 The executives extract this money because the government and legal system allow it.
 The capitalistic system on planet Earth today is designed to allow and promote this extraction of wealth.
 The government has stopped caring about “normal people” and only listens to the executives today [ref][ref]:

 “American democracy is an illusion.
 The people do not govern.
 Politicians respond almost exclusively to the desires of special interests and the wealthiest citizens.” [ref]

 The new economic system that replaces capitalism must eliminate this insidious concentration of wealth, and the accompanying poverty it creates for everyone else.
 We must eliminate enormous executive salaries and the idle wealthy class, along with their extractive and impoverishing techniques.
 Another goal must be to treat everyone – all humans on the planet – equitably, perhaps for the first time in human history.
-No longer are there people living in near-slavery conditions making the shoes, while the executives at the shoe company take home tens of millions of dollars and pay shareholders billions of dollars.
-Everyone contributes, and everyone shares in the rewards of the new economic system.
+No longer will there be people living in near-slavery conditions making the shoes, while the executives at the shoe company take home tens of millions of dollars and pay shareholders billions of dollars.
+Everyone will share in the rewards of the new economic system.